Gimhani03/Jewelify-Web/README.md

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-For support and inquiries, please contact the development team.

 ## 🌟 Acknowledgments

 - UI/UX inspired by modern e-commerce best practices